Jason M. SULLIVAN

 Activities and Organizations:

-Amateur auto mechanic, recreational programmer and electronics hobbyist, avid reader and film fan, live music aficionado, occasional gardener and cook.
+Recreational programmer and electronics hobbyist, avid reader and film fan, live music aficionado, occasional gardener and cook.

 References Available Upon Request.